Be Prepared for a Hurricane

 How to Plan Ahead to Be Prepared for a Hurricane

-Whether you are facing a category 1 or a category 5 hurricane, it is important to plan ahead.
+Whether you’re facing a Category 1 or a Category 5 hurricane, it is important to plan ahead.
 You never know the extent of damage you’ll experience, how long you will be without power, or exactly what might happen to you or your property.
 Here are a few ways you can plan ahead:

 Look for Possible Airborne Items

 Check around your house and yard.
 Is there anything that can become airborne in a storm?
-Things like container plants, hanging baskets, tools, lawn furniture, toys, bicycles, trampolines, and playhouses need to be secured.
-Make a list of all these things you will need to secure or bring inside.
+Things like container plants, hanging baskets, tools, patio grills with propane tanks, lawn furniture, yard toys, bicycles, trampolines, and playhouses need to be secured.
+Make a list of all these things you’ll need to secure or bring inside.

 Plan to Cover Your Windows

 If you live on a barrier island or near the coast, you may have to cover your windows with plywood to keep them protected.
-You will want to do this BEFORE you are under a storm watch.
+You’ll want to do this BEFORE you’re under a severe storm watch.
 Here’s what you do:

 • Measure and cut pieces for each window.